Classes | IEC 62304:2006 Section | Document Section |

 The risk management activities are planned and documented.

-The Risk Management Plan defines criteria for risk acceptability in the form of a risk policy and a risk
+The Risk Management Plan defines criteria for risk acceptability in the form of a risk policy and a risk acceptance matrix.
+It defines risk acceptability both for individual risks and the overall residual risk.
+The risk acceptance matrix is created by performing the following steps:

 - Estimate product usage over its lifetime

-- Define categories for the severity of harm (for example, categories may range from zero harm to death of a
+- Define categories for the severity of harm (for example, categories may range from zero harm to death of a patient)

-“certain’). - Start by defining the least probable category which has an absolute occurrence number of less than one.
-From
+- Start by defining the least probable category which has an absolute occurrence number of less than one.
+From there on, the more frequently occurring categories are added with probability increments of 10^2.

-color coding: red combinations represent unacceptable risks; yellow combinations represent risks that are
+- Create the risk acceptance matrix and define which combinations of the categories are deemed acceptable.
+Use color coding: red combinations represent unacceptable risks; yellow combinations represent risks that are acceptable.

 Participants | CPO, subject matter experts, e.g. physicians |